bloominstituteoftechnology/node-db1-guided-solution/README.md

 ## Use Knex

+1. Smoke-test with Postman or Insomnia that all CRUD endpoints are wired and ready to go
-1. Flesh out the `post-model.js` comparing out the Knex syntax with the SQL underneath.
+2. Flesh out the `post-model.js` comparing out the Knex syntax with the SQL underneath.
 (See comments inside `post-model.js`.)

 - `db('foo-table')` returns a promise that resolves to an **array** with all records in the table
 - `db('foo-table').where({ id })` returns a promise that resolves to an **array** with all items that satisfy the where